MicrosoftDocs/win32/desktop-src/uxguide/cmd-menus.md

 **Proper use of ellipses is important to indicate that users can make further choices before performing the action, or even cancel the action entirely.** The visual cue offered by an ellipsis allows users to explore your software without fear.

-**This doesn't mean you should use an ellipsis whenever an action displays another window**—only when additional information is required to perform the action.
+**This doesn't mean you should use an ellipsis whenever an action displays another window** only when additional information is required to perform the action.
 For example, the commands About, Advanced, Help, Options, Properties, and Settings must display another window when clicked, but don't require additional information from the user.
 Therefore they don't need ellipses.

 **In case of ambiguity (for example, the command label lacks a verb), decide based on the most likely user action.** If simply viewing the window is a common action, don't use an ellipsis.